TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

     ]);
 ```

-This way we discovery quickly which exact set and which exact rule is causing the problem.
+This way, we discover quickly which exact set and which exact rule is causing the problem.

 <br>

-But, running whole code base to find out single rule might take hours.
+But, running the whole codebase to find out a single rule might take hours.
 How can we avoid it?
 Let's apply narrow scoping on the filesystem first.
 Instead of running tool globally:

 ```bash